davivcgarcia/ubi-etherpad/README.md

 If you are running it on OpenShift/Kubernetes, you will notice that the resource template is configured to use container volumes at `/opt/etherpad/data` and `/opt/etherpad/node_modules`, mapped to `PersistentVolumes`.

-The container can run using any unprivileged user ID, which will be mapped automaticaly to user `etherpad` and used to run the application.

-The Etherpad configuration is stored on a `ConfigMap` called `etherpad-config`, which is mapped to `/opt/etherpad/settings.json`.
+The container can run using any unprivileged user ID, which will be mapped automaticaly to user `etherpad`.
+The configuration is stored on a `ConfigMap` called `etherpad-config`, which is mapped to `/opt/etherpad/settings.json`.
 If you need to change it, do not forget to force application reload (`pod` deletion).

 ## Any support?